mocks-server/website/docs/api/core/mock.md

 ### useRouteVariant()

 __`core.mock.useRouteVariant(routeVariantId)`__: Define a [route variant](usage/variants.md) to be used instead of the one defined in the current collection.
-The change is stored in memory only, so the original collection route variants are restored whenever the selected collection changes or routes are reloaded.
+The change is stored in memory only, so the original collection route variants are restored whenever the selected collection changes or routes or collections are reloaded.
 * `routeVariantId` _(String)_: Route and variant id, with the format `"[routeId]:[variantId]"`.

 ### restoreRouteVariants()